 Advancements in technology have allowed procurement teams to introduce new sourcing strategies and practices.
-A reverse auction, for example, can automate and streamline the sourcing process to increase cost efficiency without requiring months of negotiation.
+A reverse auction software, for example, can automate and streamline the sourcing process to increase cost efficiency without requiring months of negotiation.
 Before going further, we want to acknowledge that cost should not, in the vast majority of situations, be the sole driving factor in choosing a supplier.
 Indeed, sometimes cost and quality can be inversely correlated.
 Taking a holistic approach where cost is a key consideration will deliver better outcomes.
 But that’s for another blog post….

 While you might be keen to start saving money in record time, a little homework—a tiny bit, really—is helpful.
 There are numerous reverse auction types and formats from which you can choose.
 And selecting the right one could help you reap the most benefits from this tool.

 Let’s take a look at some of the most popular types of reverse auction software to help you decide which one best suits your needs: